The-Dopamine-Company/dopocorp.com/work/employee-01/README.md

 - Logged decisions and notes, and updated tasks.
 - Drafted v0 email command grammar for org/coworker management in output/.
 - Drafted the v0 org bootstrap and admin auth model for email commands in output/.
+- Implemented a runnable mocked email demo loop and wrote implementation notes in output/.